Syncing Training and Cycle

 Get To Know Your Cycle

-Every body and every cycle is different so use the research as a guide and listen to your unique hormonal patterns to be completely in tune with your physiology.
+Every body and every cycle is different so you need to listen to your unique hormonal patterns to be completely in tune with your physiology.
 Knowledge is power, and once you better understand yourself, you will be able to adapt your training to your cycle and get the best out of your workouts and more.
-To help you get started, we created the NikeSync training program on Nike Training Club and the Menstrual Cycle Audio Guided Run on Nike Running Club.
+To help you get started, we created the NikeSync workout collection on Nike Training Club and the Menstrual Cycle Audio Guided Run on Nike Running Club.
 So whether you prefer to hit the mat or hit the road, we’ve got you covered to help you start your journey.